vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:VideoExercise lang:python xp:50 skills:1 key:1558296060:929b1ddd2a
 ## Multiple arguments and return values

+Welcome back!
+You're doing pretty well at defining your own functions, good job!

 At this point, you already know how to define your own functions and even return values from them.
-That's great!
+What you'll learn next is how to pass multiple arguments to functions, as well as return not just one, but multiple values from them.

-Let's tweak the `square` function we've been working on a little bit more.
-Suppose that instead of simply squaring a value, you'd like to _raise_ a value to another value that's also passed to the function.
+Let's tweak the `square()` function we've been working on a little bit more.
+Suppose that instead of simply squaring a value, you'd like to _raise_ a value to the power of another value that's also passed to the function.
 You can do this by having your function accept two parameters instead of just one.
 You should also change your function name to reflect this new behavior.
 Let's use `raise` as an appropriate function name:

 ```
 def raise(value1, value2):